HapticFinance/docs/content/borrowers.md

 ---

 ### What are the benefits?
 Haptic finance aims to be a comprehensive on-ramp for the average DeFi user who seeks to engage in liquidity provisioning and yield farming activities.
-Our ethos is to empower users and their decision making by providing them with context and awareness.
+Our ethos is to empower users and enhance their decision making by providing them with context and awareness.
 As such, Haptic offers real-time tracking of impermanent loss coupled with detailed LP stats and our user interface is designed to guide and reward users for optimal behavior.

 ### How does it work?